epfl-lara/cs320/README.md

 Important information:

   * Midterm exam is planned for Friday 4 April within the time block 13:00-17:00
-  * Please register for project groups on Moodle as soon as this is possible
+  * Please register for project groups on Moodle as soon as this is possible ([Registration link](https://moodle.epfl.ch/mod/choicegroup/view.php?id=1282182))

 ## Grading